 Compensation Committee.
 Ms. Koskinas, Mr. Teti and Dr. Evnin serve on our compensation committee.
-Dr. Evnin is the chair.
-Dr. Knudson and Dr. Harrison may be invited as observers on the compensation committee at the discretion of the committee.
-Dr. Knudson is not present during voting or deliberations by the committee regarding his compensation.
+Dr. Evnin is the chair and Drs.
+Harrison and Knudson are observers.
 The compensation committee's responsibilities include:

 annually reviewing and approving corporate goals and objectives relevant to compensation of our chief executive officer;